Speaking & Events

 Consistently well-rated.
 Highly professional.

-As an event organiser, you’ll have a lot to sort.
+As an event organiser, you’ll have a lot to consider.
 Events require careful planning and they are a significant investment in your people.
 I’m here to help you make the most of your event, to give the audience an experience and practical knowledge that will stay with them, long after the occasion.
-My content is research-informed, highly-practical and delivered with heart (with a good measure of appropriate humour in the mix, also).
+My content is research-informed, highly practical and delivered with heart (with a good measure of appropriate humour in the mix).
+My style is grounded in lived-experience and uses rich storytelling.

 Research-informed, highly-practical, and delivered with heart.

-The topics I speak on resonate deeply with audiences because they touch on what we know of basic human needs; to feel safe, seen and heard, and to survive.
-When ‘big stuff’ happens - loss, grief, change - it can challenge us at our core.
+The topics I speak on, particularly around suicide loss and grief, resonate deeply with audiences because they touch on what we know of basic human needs; to feel safe, seen and heard, and to survive.
+When suicide happens, the impact is profound.
+Loss, grief and disruption can challenge us at our core.
 I speak directly into this reality, using rich story telling, wrapped in appropriate humour and heart.
-Yet the real ‘gold’ I bring to the stage is my ability to share tangible, practical tools that people can start actioning, immediately, at home and work.
+Yet the real ‘gold’ I bring to the stage is my ability to share tangible, practical tools that people can start using, immediately, at home and work.
 My message lands because it resonates deeply, and personally.
-I speak to people’s hearts and minds, to their lived experiences, offering useful tools to help them cope, and thus hope, that they WILL get through what they are navigating.
+I speak to people’s hearts and minds, to their lived experiences, offering useful tools to help them cope, and a sense of hope that they will get through what they are navigating.

 As a speaker I seek to give each individual in the audience an experience.
-I don’t speak to them, I strive to engage with them.
+I don’t speak to them; I engage with them.
 That’s where the magic happens.

 The power of resonance